 Container gardening offers many advantages that can be overlooked: containers can be less work because they can be placed closer to a water source; they offer a smaller soil area to have to weed; they can be placed at a height that can minimize bending for watering and tending; movable containers can “follow the sun” if you have changing exposure; they can provide a garden plot even in apartments or homes with no space for a traditional garden; and just about any plant—flower or vegetable—can be grown in a container.
+Click here to find some tasty compact vegetables to add to your containers.

 - The deeper the pot the less watering it will need.
 Pots with a small soil volume will dry out faster and require more frequent watering.